trailofbits/winchecksec/README.md

 ## Usage

-`winchecksec` has two output modes: a plain-text mode for easy reading, and a JSON mode for consumption in other programs.
+As a command-line tool, `winchecksec` has two output modes: a plain-text mode for easy reading, and a JSON mode for consumption in other programs.
 The plain-text mode is the default; JSON output is enabled by passing `-j`:

 ```cmd
 > .\Release\winchecksec.exe C:\Windows\notepad.exe